cenote/jasperstarter/README.md

 It has the following features:

-  * Run any JasperReport that needs a jdbc, csv, xml, json or empty datasource
+  * Run any JasperReport that needs a jdbc, csv, xml, json, jsonql or empty datasource
   * Use with any database for which a jdbc driver is available
   * Run reports with subreports
   * Execute reports that need runtime parameters.
 Any parameter whose class has